 Immunizations & Health Insurance

 All students are required by law to submit a completed Health and Immunization Record prior to attending classes.
-In compliance with the Tennessee State Department of Health and the immunization guidelines of the American College Health Association, Milligan College requires all students to provide documented proof (physician’s signature) of having received:
+In compliance with the Tennessee State Department of Health and the immunization guidelines of the American College Health Association, Milligan University requires all students to provide documented proof (physician’s signature) of having received:

 - Two MMR (measles, mumps, rubella) vaccines, or proof of immunity, for all students born after 1956